slack-samples/deno-simple-survey/README.md

 # Deno Simple Survey App

-This app demonstrates multi-stage workflows for requesting and collecting feedback on messages, all starting at the press of a reaction.
-Responses are stored in a dynamically created Google Sheet.
+This app demonstrates multi-stage workflows for requesting and collecting feedback on messages, all starting at the press of a reaction, with responses being stored in a dynamically created Google Sheet.

 **Guide Outline**: